fenfenS/obscurantistic_checkm8/README.md

-# haywire_checkm8
+# obscutantistic_checkm8

-Little checkm8 rewrite in C for Haywire (S5L8747X) - Apple Lightning video adapters
+Little rewrite of checkm8 in C for obscure targets that don't have a solution working on modern \*OS, such as Apple Lightning video adapters and Apple TV 3 (2013)

-You can run it on iOS as well (if you are lucky), on older versions it might take up to 1-1.5 minutes
+You can run it on iOS as well (if you are lucky)

+On older versions of iOS & OS X it might take up to 1-1.5 minutes and even more

 ## SoC support

-Only **S5L8747X** - Haywire SoC, obviously
+* **S5L8747X** - Haywire
+* **S5L8947X** - A5 (single-core)

 ## Usage

 ```
-➜  haywire_checkm8 git:(master) ✗ build/haywire_checkm8
+➜  obscutantistic_checkm8 git:(master) ✗ build/obscutantistic_checkm8
 ***      checkm8 exploit by @axi0mX      ***
 *** s5l8747x implementaion by @a1exdandy ***
 *** libirecovery/iOS port by @nyan_satan ***